tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/开发指南/事件通知/视频上传完成_intl_en.md

 >!
 >- This document describes the callback on v3.0.
-For legacy callback on v2.0, please see [Legacy Callback](https://intl.cloud.tencent.com/document/product/266/33962#NewFileUpload).
 >- You are recommended to gradually migrate the callback to v3.0, as the documentation for callback v2.0 will no longer be updated.

 ## Event Name